bdeckard92/dupUT/02-Lesson-Plans/21-MERN/README.md

 * Some activities rely on the GraphQL Playground.
 Students do not need to install a separate tool to access this technology.
 To use the GraphQL Playground, simply start the app using `npm install`, `npm run seed`, and `npm start`and point to `localhost:3001/graphql` in the browser.

 * Apollo Server recently migrated to Apollo Server 3.
 This major-version release impacts how Apollo Server interacts in an Express environment.
 Apollo Server 2 is currently used in the activities.
 For the Homework, students must **MUST** use the following script `npm install apollo-server-express@2.15.0` to follow the implementation used in class.
 Alternately, students can complete the Homework using the latest version of Apollo Server.
-Please refer them to the [Apollo Server Docs on Migrating to Apollo Server 3](https://www.apollographql.com/docs/apollo-server/migration/#nodejs) and [Apollo Server Docs on Implementing Apollo Server Express with v3](https://www.apollographql.com/docs/apollo-server/integrations/middleware/#apollo-server-express).
+Please refer them to the [Apollo Server docs on Migrating to Apollo Server 3](https://www.apollographql.com/docs/apollo-server/migration/#nodejs) and [Apollo Server docs on Implementing Apollo Server Express with v3](https://www.apollographql.com/docs/apollo-server/integrations/middleware/#apollo-server-express).
 Note that Apollo Server 3 requires the use of `await server.start()` before calling `server.applyMiddleware`.

 * The GraphQL activities and instructor demonstrations require a minimum npm version of 7.0.0 or greater.
 Prior to class, please be sure to check your npm version and update if needed.
 Refer to the [NPM docs on updating to latest stable version.](https://docs.npmjs.com/try-the-latest-stable-version-of-npm).

-* For a refresher on how to use the GraphQL Playground, see the [Apollo Docs on GraphQL Playground](https://www.apollographql.com/docs/apollo-server/testing/graphql-playground/).
+* For a refresher on how to use the GraphQL Playground, see the [Apollo docs on GraphQL Playground](https://www.apollographql.com/docs/apollo-server/testing/graphql-playground/).

 * The `useEffect` Hook wasn't covered in the async material; however, it's used in the Challenge.
 Use the class time to explain the activity and help students understand it so that they can succeed in the Challenge.

 * Apollo Server recently migrated to Apollo Server 3.
 This major-version release impacts how Apollo Server interacts in an Express environment.
 Apollo Server 2 is currently used in the activities.
 For the Challenge, students must MUST use the following script `npm install apollo-server-express@2.15.0` to follow the implementation used in class.
 Alternately, students can complete the Challenge using the latest version of Apollo Server.
-Please refer them to the [Apollo Server Docs on Migrating to Apollo Server 3](https://www.apollographql.com/docs/apollo-server/migration/#nodejs) and [Apollo Server Docs on Implementing Apollo Server Express with v3](https://www.apollographql.com/docs/apollo-server/integrations/middleware/#apollo-server-express).
+Please refer them to the [Apollo Server docs on Migrating to Apollo Server 3](https://www.apollographql.com/docs/apollo-server/migration/#nodejs) and [Apollo Server docs on Implementing Apollo Server Express with v3](https://www.apollographql.com/docs/apollo-server/integrations/middleware/#apollo-server-express).
 Note that Apollo Server 3 requires the use of `await server.start()` before calling `server.applyMiddleware`.

 ### Common Pain Points